nishaverma24-bot/happiness_data_analysis.ipynb/README.md

 # 🌍 Happiness Drivers Analysis

+## 📌 Introduction
-This project explores global happiness trends and their key drivers such as GDP per capita, social support, freedom of choice, generosity, and corruption perception.
+This project explores global happiness trends and key drivers such as GDP per capita, social support, freedom of choice, generosity, and corruption perception.

-## 📌 Objectives
-- Analyze global happiness trends over time
-- Identify key drivers using correlation and visual analysis
+The dataset is from the [World Happiness Report](https://www.kaggle.com/datasets/unsdsn/world-happiness) and covers data from 2015–2023.

+## 🎯 Goals of the Research
+- Identify which factors most strongly influence happiness
-- Test resilience of happiness during crises (e.g. COVID-19)
+- Explore how happiness changed during the COVID-19 period
+- Visualize global trends across continents

-## 📊 Tools & Technologies
+## 🧠 Tools & Libraries
 - Python, Pandas, NumPy, Matplotlib, Plotly
 - Jupyter Notebook

 ## 📁 Files
-- `happiness_drivers_analysis_project.ipynb` — main notebook
+- `happiness_drivers_analysis_project.ipynb` — main analysis notebook

 ## 📌 Author
 **Nisha Verma**
 [LinkedIn](https://www.linkedin.com/in/nisha-verma-237a507)

+## ⚖️ License
+This project is licensed under the [CC0 1.0 Universal License](LICENSE).